Morgan Spurlock: 30 Days

 This series ran on FX between 2005 and 2008.
 In each episode, a person, sometimes Spurlock himself, or a group of people spent a month immersing themselves in a mode of life markedly different from their norm.
 For example, a devout Christian living in a Muslim family, or a homophobe staying with a homosexual person.
 The intent was to give the subject a new perspective, while Spurlock discussed the relevant social issues involved.
-In the second-season finale, Spurlock spent 25 days locked in a Henrico County, Virginia, a county outside of Richmond, jail to experience life as an inmate.
+In the second-season finale, Spurlock spent 25 days locked in jail in Henrico County, Virginia, a county outside of Richmond, to experience life as an inmate.

 The third season of 30 Days premiered in June 2008.
 The first episode of the third season, titled "Working in a Coal Mine", was filmed in Bolt, West Virginia.
 Bolt is located roughly 18 mi from Beckley, West Virginia, where Spurlock was raised.

 In 2008, Spurlock signed a deal to develop similar programming with Fox Television Studios.